Bork Redux, or How the Tempting of America Led the People to Rise and Battle for Justice, 69 Texas Law Review 759 (1991)

 Date of Authorship for this Version

 Carter, Stephen L., "Bork Redux, or How the Tempting of America Led the People to Rise and Battle for Justice" (1991).
 Faculty Scholarship Series.
-Paper 2249.
+2249.